ramyalsaffar/Platelets-Yield-Forecast/README.md

   are imputed and flagged, and records that are deferrals or fail the safety limits are dropped.
 Steps are tagged verification (against internal rules) or validation (against the FDA and AABB donation limits).
-A data dictionary gives every column a meaning, unit, and role, and a final quality gate asserts the cleaned table's invariants (no missing features, gender only M or F, precount at or above 150, units 0 to 3, no leaky columns) before release.
+A data dictionary gives every column a meaning, unit, and role, and a final quality gate asserts seven invariants on the cleaned table (no missing numeric features, gender only M or F, precount at or above 150, accurate_count positive, target_rate positive and finite, units 0 to 3, no leaky columns) before release.

 Defects and checks map to the Kahn framework for electronic health record data